Bartvds/mocha-unfunk-reporter/README.md

 ## Credit

+* Object diff from [objectDiff]https://github.com/NV/objectDiff.js) by Nikita Vasilyev
-* Color codes taken from [colors.js](https://github.com/marak/colors.js/) by Marak Squires & Alexis Sellier (cloudhead)
+* Color codes from [colors.js](https://github.com/marak/colors.js/) by Marak Squires & Alexis Sellier (cloudhead)
 * Has some bits and bobs from default reporters